royyandzakiy/esp-freertos-eventgroups/README.md

 2. Connect your ESP32-S3 board.
 3. Build and upload the firmware.
 4. Open the serial monitor at **115200 baud** to observe the log output.

----

-This example serves as a practical reference for understanding FreeRTOS task coordination in embedded systems.